jollygoodcode/whatsnew/README.md

 See CHANGELOG.md: https://github.com/jollygoodcode/whatsnew/blob/master/CHANGELOG.md.
 ```

-You can also search for a GitHub repository:
+You can also search for changelog in a GitHub repository:

 ```
 $ whatsnew about jollygoodcode/twemoji